TegranGrigorian/yt-to-mp3-4/README.md

 This project is completley open source and written by me.
 Anyone can download it or improve it.

-Im also using this project to learn Rust better, I want to be a systems engineer and leverage Rust benefits in error handeling and type saftey
+Im also using this project to learn Rust, I want to be a systems engineer and leverage Rust's benefits in error handeling and type saftey

 This project should be used for anyone by anyone, I wrote this project using Rust OOP so it could also be used as a libary or include in someone elses project if needed!